aurora-is-near/doc.aurora.dev/docs/interact/hardhat.md

 ## Deploy ERC-20

-The ERC-20 example is about a naive Watermelon token 🍉.
+The ERC-20 example is about a native Watermelon token 🍉.
 You can exchange them into actual Watermelons 🍉🍉🍉.
 The total supply is `1000000`, the minter is the contract deployer address, and the decimals are `0` (One token --> One watermelon).